 A continuous process in protein purification has been established by acib-researchers.
 The new method shortens purification by an elaborate circuit of chromatographic columns.
 The purification process is faster and more environmentally friendly due to the recycling of the solvent.
 Alongside classical chromatographic methods, acib-researchers work with bionanoparticles – tiny particles (diameter less than 2 micrometers) with special functions and an enormous performance in the work-up of biomaterials.

-Engineering sciences and on fundamental aspects allow the engineering of new processes and products for bio-manufacturing.
-To control and monitor bioprocesses, acib addresses three goals: (1) acceleration of process development, (2) consistent quality and (3) real time release or parametric release.
+Engineering sciences and understanding of fundamental aspects allow the development of novel production processes for bio-manufacturing.
+By applying sophisticated process control and monitoring tools, acib addresses three goals of biopharmaceutical industry: (1) acceleration of process development, (2) consistent product quality and (3) real time or parametric release.
 The latter one is subject for the future of biotech industries.
 Prediction of processability at a very early stage goes along with these goals.
-Suitable monitoring and control is a prerequisite of continuous manufacturing, which will be inverstigated by acib and implemented in the industry in the next decade.
+Suitable monitoring and control is a prerequisite of continuous manufacturing, which is investigated by acib and will be implemented in the industry in the next decade.

-Another goal is to answer the question if disposable materials are equivalent to conventional material/processes; this economic equation has not been solved yet.
-It is acib’s challenge to address the engineering and economic questions simultaneously.
-This has an important potential for bioprocess development and bioprocess engineering.
-Continuous manufacturing of bionanoparticles has not been addressed before and may be the key for satisfactory consistency, higher productivity and ready to use processes.
+It is acib’s challenge to address the engineering and economic questions simultaneously, which has an important potential for bioprocess development and bioprocess engineering.
+Continuous manufacturing using bionanoparticles has not been addressed before and may be the key for satisfactory consistency, higher productivity and ready-to-use processes.
 A further challenge is to combine material science with bioprocess engineering in order to develop materials with new functions for industrial bioprocesses.